tomshaw/electricgrid/README.md

 4. **Mass Actions**: Provides the capability to execute operations on multiple rows of data simultaneously.

-5. **Table Exports**: Tables can be exported in various formats like xlsx, csv, pdf, and html out of the box.
+5. **Table Exports**: Tables can be exported in various formats including xlsx, csv, pdf, and html out of the box.

 6. **Search Input**: You can enable search functionality by specifying the columns you wish to search.